2018 Brazil truck drivers' strike: 28 May

 Even after Temer's speech, many truckers continued to protest.
-Abcam's president, José da Fonseca Lopes, said that the truckers want to get back to work, the government gave them what they wanted and the strike did not stop yet because "a group of interventionists want to overthrow the government".
-Unicam's president José Araujo Silva said many that truck drivers still do not know about the deal but are being informed so they can stop with the strike.
-Gilson Baitaca, a member of the Movement of Grain Transporters of Mato Grosso, said that truckers who are connected to his movement will start unblocking the roads but some autonomous drivers want other things.
-Cláudio Ferreira of Fetrabens said he would meet with the governor of São Paulo discuss a way to anticipate the end of the strike in the state.
-The National Federation of Transport (CNT) informed that they believe the truckers' goals were achieved and that they should now go back to work.
-CNTA decided to let unions decide whether the strike should continue or if it should stop, but they oriented those who plan to continue to let fuel, milk, food going to schools, products going to hospitals and trucks with the civil defense sticker to pass.
+Abcam's president, José da Fonseca Lopes, said that the truckers wanted to get back to work, and although the government gave them what they wanted, the strike had not stopped yet because "a group of interventionists want to overthrow the government."
+Unicam's president, José Araujo Silva, said many truck drivers still did not know about the deal, but were being informed so they could stop the strike.
+Gilson Baitaca, a member of the Movement of Grain Transporters of Mato Grosso, said that truckers who were connected to his movement would start unblocking the roads, but some autonomous drivers want other things.
+Cláudio Ferreira of Fetrabens said he would meet with the governor of São Paulo to discuss a way to anticipate the end of the strike in the state.
+The National Federation of Transport (CNT) reported that they believe the truckers' goals were achieved and that they should now go back to work.
+CNTA allowed its unions to decide whether the strike should continue or if it should stop.
+They oriented those who plan to continue to let fuel, milk, food going to schools, products going to hospitals and trucks with the civil defense sticker to pass.

 Ibovespa index fell during the morning, registering a drop of 2.45%, and the dollar rose, reaching R$3.70.
-Some gas stations in São Paulo refuse to accept the supply of fuel due to threats that have been made during the days by supporters of the strike in order to prevent its end.
-In some parts of the blockades, some protesters drill truck tires to prevent the police from forcing them to move away.
+Some gas stations in São Paulo refused to accept the supply of fuel due to threats that have been made during the days by supporters of the strike.
+In some parts of the blockades, some protesters drilled truck tires to prevent the police from forcing them to move away.
 Abcam's president José da Fonseca Lopes said that the deal with the government have been concluded and that from now on the strike is not a matter of this institution or its autonomous truckers, but a matter of political parties and "people who want to overthrow the government".

-At this time there were still 556 (46%) active blockades around the country.
+At this time there were still 556 active blockades around the country (46% of the original blockades).
 During this day the biggest registered impacts were on public transportation and schools.